Kaisle/node-dai/README.md

 var options = {
   privateKey: 'c87509a1c067bbde78beb793e6fa76530b6382a4c0241e5e4a9ec0a0f44dc0d3', // Your private key
-  networkId: 42, // Kovan Test Network, use 1 for Main Network
+  networkId: 42 // Kovan Test Network, use 1 for Main Network };
-  web3: new Web3(new Web3.providers.HttpProvider('https://kovan.infura.io/<YOUR_INFURA_API_KEY>'))
-};
 var PETH = 1;